Hassle-free Pharmacy Authorizations

 =

-The next step is collecting all relevant clinical notes, test results, and other supporting materials to demonstrate medical necessity.
-This includes the patient’s diagnosis, treatment history, and justification for the requested medication.
+We collect all relevant clinical notes, test results, and other supporting materials to demonstrate medical necessity.
+This includes the patient’s diagnosis, treatment history, and justification for the prescribed medication.

 =

-Our team evaluates the coding, documentation, or authorization request form requirements for the patient’s insurance plan.
+Our team reviews the payer’s coding, documentation, and authorization request form requirements to ensure everything is in compliance.

 =

-We help you fill out the authorization request form correctly and attach the supporting clinical documentation.
+We assist in accurately completing the authorization request form and attaching all necessary clinical documentation.

 =